© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Studley Castle royal hunting lodge is a scheduled monument protected by Historic England under reference 1016494.
 View the official record →

-I must work with the information available to me.
+I do not have reliable established information in the scholarly record about a "Studley Castle royal hunting lodge" in Hampshire with the specific designation reference provided.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016494.

 Studley Castle royal hunting lodge is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016494.